Nitrokey/nitrokey-documentation/pro/linux/full-disk-encryption-with-cryptsetup-luks.md

 $ sudo ./smartcard-luks-script pubkey.asc

 ```
-Once, you run the script with the GPG public key, it automatically sets up a new LUKS secret, encrypts it against that public key, and sets up crypttab, LUKS, initramfs, and GRUB.
+Once, you run the script with the GPG public key as argument, it automatically sets up a new LUKS secret, encrypts it against that public key, and sets up crypttab, LUKS, initramfs, and GRUB.

 First you will be prompted for the `User PIN`